evgenyneu/fits2image/README.md

 # Export FITS file to a png or jpeg image

-This is a utility written in Python 3 that converts a FITS file into image format like png or jpeg.
+This is a utility written in Python 3 that converts a FITS file into a jpeg or png image.

 ## Installation